 - 1980 – Guest performer at the inauguration of President Ronald Reagan

 - 1999 – Inducted into the Country Music Gospel Hall of Fame

 - 2008 – Inducted into the Christian Music Hall of Fame

 What seemed the most miraculous was her total and utter transformation.
 I, too, have transformed through the years.
 And here is my story, my Soul on Parade that I performed at the Wyly Theatre in downtown Dallas in a storytelling show, “Oral Fixation.”

 In the eight-minute piece, I detail the irony of pulling out all my hair and having a hairdresser for a father.
-This, and my crazy journey through corrective shoes, sneaking boys into my room as a teenager, suicidal ideation in Manhattan and finally, freedom in sobriety.
+This, and my crazy journey through corrective shoes, sneaking boys into my room as a teenager, OCD and suicidal ideation in Manhattan, and finally, freedom in sobriety.